 How Is a 401(k) Taxed When Inherited?

-Traditional 401(k) plans are funded with pre-tax dollars.
-This creates a tax advantage during working years, but withdrawals are taxed at their ordinary income tax rate in retirement.
-The exception is Roth 401(k) plans.
-With a Roth 401(k), contributions are made using after-tax dollars.
-So qualified withdrawals from these plans are 100% tax-free.
+Traditional 401(k) plans are funded with pre-tax dollars, which creates a tax advantage during working years, but withdrawals are taxed at ordinary income tax rates in retirement.
+The exception is Roth 401(k) plans, where contributions are made with after-tax dollars and qualified withdrawals are tax-free.
+One thing to note: even in a Roth 401(k), employer matching contributions typically go into a pre-tax account, meaning that portion will still be subject to taxes when withdrawn.

 However, a 401(k) isn’t immediately subject to income taxes when a person dies and passes the account to an heir.
 Instead, income taxes are triggered when the beneficiary begins withdrawing the inherited assets.